 Lung cancer is divided into small cell lung cancer and non-small cell lung cancer (NSCLC).
 These two sorts are dealt with in various ways.
 NSCLC develops when healthy cells in the lungs begin to alter and grow out of control, causing a tumor, lesion, or nodule.
 The tumor can start anywhere in the lung and be malignant or benign.
 A malignant lung tumor may shed cancer cells as it grows.
 These cells can be taken away in the blood or float away in the fluid surrounding lung tissue, known as lymph.
 Lymph runs through lymphatic veins, which drain into lymph nodes and collect stations.

 The little, bean-shaped organs known as lymph nodes aid in the battle against infection.
-They can be found in the lungs, the chest centre, and other body parts.
+They can also be found in the lungs, the chest centre, and other body parts.
 Because the natural flow of lymph out of the lungs is toward the centre of the chest, lung cancer frequently spreads there initially.
 Metastasis occurs when a cancer cell travels via the circulation to a lymph node or another portion of the body.

 Types of Non-Small-Cell Lung Cancer